The mHealth platform in production in Côte d'Ivoire

-Two-stage training: IDEs and CHWs at the heart of the system
+A two-stage training programme: nurses and nursing assistants at the heart of the system

 To ensure smooth and effective adoption of mHealth, implementation began with a two-stage training programme:

-1.training for FDI The nurses were trained on their specific tool as well as on the tools designed for Community Health Workers (CHWs).
-This dual skill set enables nurses to supervise CHWs while using mHealth to manage inputs, supervise care and ensure real-time data feedback via the Monitor interface.
+1. Training of registered nurses : Nurses have been trained on their specific tool as well as on the tools intended for Community Health Workers (CHWs).
+This dual skill set enables nurses to supervise CHWs while using mHealth to manage inputs, supervise care, and ensure real-time data reporting via the Monitor interface.

-2. Training of CHWs by IDEs In a second phase, the IDEs themselves trained the CHWs, thus strengthening their skills in household census, prenatal and postnatal monitoring, vaccination and the management of medical inputs.
-This participatory approach helped to build local capacity and ensure full ownership of the platform by the end-users.
+2. Training of ASCs by registered nurses : In a second phase, the IDEs themselves trained the ASCs, thereby strengthening their skills in household census-taking, prenatal and postnatal monitoring, vaccination, and medical input management.
+This participatory approach helped to strengthen local capacities and ensure full ownership of the platform by end users.

-Barely two weeks after going live, the first results show the impact of mHealth in the five health districts of Poro :
+Just two weeks after going live, the initial results demonstrate the impact of mHealth in the five health districts of Poro:

-- More than 20,000 households surveyed Impressive fieldwork by CHWs, providing an essential database for planning health interventions.
+• Over 20,000 households surveyed : Impressive fieldwork carried out by ASCs, providing an essential database for planning health interventions.

-- More than 13,000 children under 5 registered : Allowing precise monitoring of vaccinations and paediatric care.
+• Over 13,000 children under the age of 5 registered : Enabling accurate tracking of vaccinations and paediatric care.

-- Over 1,200 pregnant women enrolled : Guaranteed prenatal and postnatal care, with particular attention paid to isolated regions.
+• Over 1,200 pregnant women enrolled : Ensuring prenatal and postnatal care, with particular attention paid to remote areas.

 These results confirm the effectiveness of mHealth in strengthening community health by collecting reliable data and optimising care for vulnerable populations.